Climate change is real and deadly dangerous.

 Addo is also home to a critical penguin breeding ground at Bird Island, which due to changing weather patterns has been battered by fierce and unrelenting weather conditions.
 We help fund the rescue and rehabilitation of vulnerable African penguin chicks here who have been abandoned by their mothers due to extreme weather conditions and food scarcity.

 Over and above our current projects, we support research and raise awareness on climate-related issues so that globally, animal populations stand a chance to survive.
 We also pledge to hold those in power accountable for their actions, calling them out when lip service and lax enforcement fail to get the job done.
-Our campaigners continually search for more ways take action on the ground, and to make meaningful impact for the animals.
+Our campaigners continually search for more ways take action on the ground, and make a meaningful impact for animals.

 We need to take urgent action to address the climate crisis.
 Reducing the use of fossil fuels, insisting on government policies, pressurizing large corporations to reduce their carbon emissions and helping animals adapt to a changing climate will help ensure we save all life on the planet.